Past Due Notices: write the Perfect Letters to Get Paid

 A payment plan (optional): suggest a payment plan with weekly or monthly payments to make it easier for your clients to pay you.

-Your next step: remind them of the step you may take if they don’t take action within a certain time frame - limiting access to your platform or taking legal action for instance.
+Your next step: remind them of the step you may take if they don’t take action within a certain time frame - limiting access to your platform or taking legal action for instance or that they might accumulate late payment fees (or having to use a collection agency).
 You can cite your T&Cs and/or your contract.

 Templates of Past Due Invoice Letters.